TEDx Talk

 "You may have to fight a battle more than once to win it."

-~ former UK Prime Minister and fellow stroke sufferer, Iron Lady Margaret Thatcher, would appreciate a two-time stroke survivor's battle to victory (that's what she meant).
+~ former UK Prime Minister and fellow stroke sufferer, Iron-lady Margaret Thatcher, would appreciate a two-time stroke survivor's battle to victory (perhaps that was her above remark's inference).

 St George's Hospital - Neuro Ward